|Equipment:||Stainless Grid, Plate Setter, Drip Pan|

 |Cook Time:||190F Internal Temp, then check for done-ness with the poke test|

 The cook times on pulled pork will vary wildly and depend on how constant the dome temperature is, how big the cut of meat is, and how much fat there is.
 My longest pulled pork cook lasted a full 17 hours on the Big Green Egg, so plan accordingly.
 Having a Polder to tell you when the pork hits the proper internal temperature is essential for any long, sustained cook.
-If you don’t have a Polder, check out my review to learn more about the Polder.
+If you don’t have a Polder, check out my review to learn more about them.
 Remember, you can’t really know if the meat is done just by temperature.
 The best way to know if it’s done is by the poke test.
 Just slide your probe in to the meat, and if there is no resistance the meat is tender.
 If not, keep on cooking.

 Here’s how I slow smoke pulled pork on the Big Green Egg: